Freakier Friday: Home media

 Walt Disney Studios Home Entertainment released Freakier Friday for digital download on October 7, 2025.
 The film was released on Blu-ray and DVD on November 11, and was made available for streaming on Disney+ the following day.
 The home media release includes deleted scenes and featurettes.

-It debuted at number one on Disney+'s most watched movies list the day after its release.
+Disney+, which compiles its daily "Top 10" list of the platform's most-watched titles by tracking daily views for movies and episodes while factoring in the popularity of newly released content, listed Freakier Friday as the most-streamed title on the platform in the United States the day after its release.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that the film was streamed for 374 million minutes from November 10–16, making it the fifth most-streamed film that week.

 Reception

 Box office

-As of 3 November 2025, Freakier Friday has grossed $94.2 million in the United States and Canada, and $59 million in other territories, for a worldwide total of $153.2 million.
+Freakier Friday has grossed $94.2 million in the United States and Canada, and $59 million in other territories, for a worldwide total of $153 million.

 In the United States and Canada, Freakier Friday was released to 3,975 theaters during its opening weekend.
 It earned $3.1 million from Wednesday and Thursday preview screenings.

 The film debuted to $28.6 million, finishing second behind Weapons for two consecutive weekends.
 It was reported that the film earned nearly $45 million in its opening weekend worldwide and had the biggest August debut ever for a PG-rated movie.
 The film dropped to third place in its third weekend, grossing $8.8 million.
 In November 2025, Ganatra reacted to the film's financial success as "so exciting," saying that once it surpassed the box office benchmark Disney had set she felt new opportunities were starting to open in ways rarely available to female filmmakers.
+It was the highest-grossing comedy movie at the domestic box office in 2025.